FossDruid/FossDruid/README.md

 - ⚡ Hobby Musician (Guitar, bass, synths&keyboards)

 ### Q&A
-* Why the name FossDruid?
+#### Why the name FossDruid?
-I play druid in D&D.
+I play druid in D&D…

+#### Why are some of your repos Nature themed?
+I play druid, in dungeons and dragons.